A2KG-Forge/a2k-landing/README.md

-# Reforge A2K Landing Page
+# A2KG Landing Page built with Astro

 A modern, performant landing page built with Astro, featuring a blog system, news panels, and optimized for collaboration.
 This project serves as the main